 Make sure you have an office chair that’s built for ergonomics and ask if your company will provide you with a standing desk.
-Don’t sit at a computer for consecutive hours without standing up.
+Don’t sit at a computer for several consecutive hours without standing up.
 Replace your work shoes once a year to avoid plantar fasciitis.

 Seek out a professional mentor.
 If no one volunteers mentorship, remember that you can have numerous mentors if you treat your interactions with more established colleagues as lessons.
-Be a mentor to others.
-And follow your own advice to them.
+Be a mentor to others—and follow your own advice to them.

 Respond to emails immediately: If you wait, you’re only adding to your to-do list.
 But put restrictions on when you are allowed to check your emails.
 If you don’t have time to respond then don’t waste energy checking your inbox.
 Resist checking emails in the first hour you’re awake.
 Proofread your emails.

 Treat everyone you meet like they could help your career: Maybe they can, and wouldn’t the world be a better place if we all behaved this way?
-Treat anyone who works under you like people who have their own lives and problems and worries outside of work—because they all do.
+Treat anyone who works under you like people who have their own lives and problems and worries outside of work—because they do.
 Avoid professional jealousy.
 Get to know your co-workers and continue to ask them about their personal lives and families.

 Work with the ambition of an intern and treat your interns like your colleagues.
 Engage in meetings you would normally just sit though.
 Get the degree or qualification that your colleagues don’t have.

 Close out the unnecessary tabs on your computer.
 Take advantage of alternative workplaces besides your desk so you don’t feel so confined.
 Do something you enjoy for the last 10 or 15 minutes of your lunch break.